 Note.
-This Form is to be used for search warrants in relation to indictable, firearms, prohibited weapons, narcotics, child pornography or child prostitution offences or stolen goods.
-Form 2 should be used for other search warrants.
+This Form is to be used for search warrants (other than covert or criminal organisation search warrants) in relation to indictable, firearms, prohibited weapons, narcotics, child pornography or child prostitution offences or stolen goods.
+Form 2 should be used for covert search warrants and Form 4 should be used for search warrants (other than Part 5 search warrants).